lumeland/lume.land/docs/core/processors.md

 ## Create pages dynamically

 Processors can generate additional pages (or remove them).
-The second argument of the (pre)processors contains an array with all pages of the site.
+The second argument to (pre)processors contains an array with all pages of the site.
 You can modify this array to add or remove pages dynamically.
 For example:

 ```js
 import { Page } from "lume/core/file.ts";